Saturday Night Live and Politics: Friends with Benefits

 When he was President, “he knew that political satire comes with the territory,” said Cary.
 “His favorite jokes were self-deprecating [and] he considered Carvey’s impersonation of himself to be a badge of honor, a great way to poke fun at himself and soften his image.”

-As Carvey recalls in Live From New York, Bush showed his appreciation by inviting he and his wife for an overnight at the White House.
+As Carvey recalls in Live From New York, Bush showed his appreciation by inviting him and his wife for an overnight at the White House.
 “It’s still one of the peak experiences and most mind-blowing experiences of our life,” Carvey said.
 “He sort of just charmed the pants off us.”

 “They became great friends,” said Cary, and “have done a tremendous number of charity appearances together,” since.

-Of course, even the funniest, most sportsman-like cameo won’t necessarily tip voting scales, or erase criticisms of a candidate from viewers’ minds.
+Of course, even the funniest, most sportsman-like cameo won’t necessarily tip the voting scales, or erase criticisms of a candidate from viewers’ minds.
 But, the strength to take a joke serves as a valuable reminder to voters that they’re electing a person, and not a character, after all.

 SNL has been a driving force in puncturing pontificating, and making candidates laugh at themselves,” Madden said.